Professional Commercial Diving Tech

 - HAZWOPER 40 hour Hazardous Site Worker Training

-- Red Cross First Aid and CPR Cards
+- American Heart Association First Aid and CPR Cards

 *Satellite Campus transfer week/dates may vary between weeks 21 to 25.
 A clock hour is defined as 50 minutes of instruction in a 60-minute period of time.